-Medium Chain Triglycerides (MCT) come from a specific class of fatty acids that are dealt with by your body much like carbohydrates.
+Medium Chain Triglycerides (MCT) come from a specific class of fatty acids.

 MCTs contain around 8 calories per gram, twice that of carbohydrates.
 We recommend 5g per day taken with water or other supplements.